pdimens/harpy/Modules/snp.md

 ==- :icon-file: sample grouping file
 This file is optional and useful if you want variant calling to happen on a per-population level.
 - takes the format of sample\<*tab*\>group
+    - spaces can be used as delimeters too
 - the groups can be numbers or text (_i.e._ meaningful population names)
+- you can comment out lines with `#` for Harpy to ignore them
 - create with `harpy extra -p <samplefolder>` or manually
 - if created with `harpy extra -p`, all the samples will be assigned to group `pop1`, so make sure to edit the second column to reflect your data correctly.